bstachmann/git-workshop/headings/merges.en.md

 ---

-## Lernziel
+## Learning Objective

-Verstehen, was Merges sind,wie Git Änderungen zusammenführt,wie man Mergekonflikte auflöst und wie man Probleme durch Merges vemeidet.
+Understand what merges are, how Git combines changes, how to resolve merge conflicts, and how to avoid problems caused by merges.

-* Wie enstehen Verzweigungen?
+* How do branches arise?
-* 3-Wege-Merge
+* 3-way merge
-* Konfliktauflösung
+* Conflict resolution
-* Konfliktanalyse
+* Conflict analysis
-* Fast-Forwards
+* Fast-forwards